 Glacier Ridge, Long Island

-If you live farther out on Long Island, Glacier Ridge should be your top MTB destination.
+If you live farther out on Long Island, a MTB trip to Glacier Ridge should be on the top of your list.
 Easy to access with a big parking lot, this is a great spot for all mountain bikers.
 Like most of the trails near the city, it’s consistently flat, but if you go for a more aggressive ride you’ll quickly find yourself out of breath.

 On the weekends, there are a lot of riders, but these fellow singletrackers will yield if you’re chasing that personal record on a Strava segment.
 Our crew managed to rip the blue trail in around 15 minutes.
 There is also a trail for absolute beginners, and a more technical one for demanding riders.